On the geometry of star domains and the spectra of Hodge-Laplace operators: Analysis of the de Rham complex

 We review notions of de~Rham complexes of differential forms with coefficients in Lebesgue spaces.
-Apart from basic functional analysis, the reader is assumed to be familiar with the theory of linear operators in Hilbert spaces (\cite{reed1972methods,werner2018funktionalanalysis}) and exterior calculus (\cite{lee2012smooth}).
-Much of the material outlined in this section appears in various forms within the literature on Hilbert complexes~\cite{arnold2006finite,arnold2010finite,holst2012geometric}.
+The reader is assumed to be familiar with basic functional analysis, including the theory of linear operators in Hilbert spaces~\cite{reed1972methods,werner2018funktionalanalysis}, and exterior calculus~\cite{lee2012smooth}.
+Much of the material outlined in this section can be found in the literature on Hilbert complexes~\cite{arnold2006finite,arnold2010finite,holst2012geometric}.

-We let $\Alt^{k}(\bbR^{n})$ be the exterior product of the vector space $\bbR^{n}$.
-That space carries a Hilbert space structure that is induced from $\bbR^{n}$, and is thus a normed space.